Existence of curvature flow with forcing in a critical Sobolev space: Proof of main theorem

 and the right-hand side converges to $0$ as $i\rightarrow \infty$.
 Thus, for all sufficiently large $i$, the $W^{2,2}$ curves consisting of ${\rm spt}\|V_s^{(m_j')}\|$ are close to straight line segments in $C^1$ topology.
-On the other hand, at a junction in $B_1$, there must be at least two curves emanating from there having angle of $120$ degrees.
-One can draw a conclusion that such set of curves cannot be contained in a small neighborhood of a line for all sufficiently large $i$, and we arrive at a contradiction.
-Thus, for some $r_i$ and all sufficiently large $j$, $V_s^{(m_j')}$ is free of junction in $B_{r_i}$ with small $L^2$ curvatures, and can be represented as a union of graphs of functions $f_1\leq \ldots\leq f_l$ in $W^{2,2}$ close to a line.
+On the other hand, at a junction in $B_1$, there must be at least two curves emanating from there having an angle of $120$ degrees.
+One can draw a conclusion that such a set of curves cannot be contained in a small neighborhood of a line for all sufficiently large $i$, and we arrive at a contradiction.
+Thus, for some $r_i$ and all sufficiently large $j$, $V_s^{(m_j')}$ is free of junctions in $B_{r_i}$ with small $L^2$ curvatures, and can be represented as a union of graphs of functions $f_1\leq \ldots\leq f_l$ in $W^{2,2}$ close to a line.
 Then one can prove that the limit $V_s$ in $B_{r_i}$ may be expressed similarly.
 This gives a desired description at a point belonging to the case (a).
 Next, let us consider the case (b).
 First note that the points of (b) are discrete point.
-If not, then, there must be an accumulation point which must be also in (b) since the first part of the argument shows the absence of junction in a neighborhood if it is in (a).
+If not, then there must be an accumulation point which must be also in (b) since the first part of the argument shows the absence of a junction in a neighborhood if it is in (a).
 Let $x_i\rightarrow \hat x$ be a sequence of converging points of (b).
 Then, let $r_i:=|x_i-\hat x|$ and consider the rescaling of $V_s$ centered at $\hat x$ by $1/r_i$.
 By the definition of (b), it converges to some tangent cone which is not a line.
-On the other hand, in a small neighborhood of $\tilde x:=\lim_{i\rightarrow\infty}(x_i-\hat x)/|x_i-\hat x|$ (after chooosing a converging subsequence), the support of rescaled $V_s$ converges to a line since the limit is a sum of half lines.
-Since the rescaled $V_s^{(m_j')}$ is converging and is close to a line, the first part of the argument shows that the rescaled $V_s^{(m_j')}$ in a small neighborhood of $\tilde x$ is free from the junction for all sufficiently large $j$, thus $V_s$ near $x_i$ is a point with the same description in the case of (a).
-This is a contradiction, so points of (b) are discrete.
-At such point, one can argue that there are a finite number of $W^{2,2}$ curves reaching to the junction point with small $C^{1}$ variations, and the angles of intersection have to be either $0$, $60$ or $120$ degrees due to the fact that $V_s^{(m_j')}$ is converging with the same property of junctions.
+On the other hand, in a small neighborhood of $\tilde x:=\lim_{i\rightarrow\infty}(x_i-\hat x)/|x_i-\hat x|$ (after choosing a convergent subsequence), the support of the rescaled $V_s$ converges to a line since the limit is a sum of half lines.
+Since the rescaled $V_s^{(m_j')}$ is converging and is close to a line, the first part of the argument shows that the rescaled $V_s^{(m_j')}$ in a small neighborhood of $\tilde x$ is free from junctions for all sufficiently large $j$, thus $V_s$ near $x_i$ is a point with the same description in the case of (a).
+This is a contradiction, so the points of (b) are discrete.
+At such a point, there exists a neighborhood in which the point belonging to (b) does not exist except at $x=0$, and ${\rm spt}\|V_s\|\setminus\{0\} $ consists of points in (a).
+By the description of (a) and choosing a small neighborhood, one can argue that ${\rm spt}\|V_s\|$ is represented as a finite number of $W^{2,2}$ curves reaching to the junction point with small $C^{1}$ variations (note that the curvature bound gives $C^{1,1/2}$ control of the curves).
+The angles of intersection of these curves must be either $0$, $60$ or $120$ degrees due to the fact that $V_s^{(m_j')}$ is converging with the same property of junctions and in the uniformly bounded $C^{1,1/2}$ norms of curves controlled.
 For $N=2$, since $V_s^{(m_j')}$ has no junction, the $V_s$ cannot have any point of (b).
 This completes the proof. \end{proof} \begin{proposition} The function $u$ satisfies for any $T<\infty$